 As a brand new immigrant to the United States, I was once unaware of the process involved in transferring my nursing credentials from India to the US.
 Today, I hold nursing licensure in 3 different states in the US.
 This article contains a CGFNS guide I am putting together to help foreign nurses to the United States.
 My goal is to make the process easier for you and avoid some of the CGFNS application hurdles.

-Apart from the credential verification service (CVS) for New York and credential evaluation service (CES), Commission on Graduates of Foreign Nursing Schools (CGFNS) also provides the International Certification program for internationally educated nurses.
+Apart from the credential verification service (CVS) for New York and credential evaluation service (CES), the Commission on Graduates of Foreign Nursing Schools (CGFNS) also provides the International Certification program for internationally educated nurses.

 Commission on Graduates of Foreign Nursing Schools (CGFNS) came into existence around the 1960s during the great migration of foreign nurses to the United States.
 At a time when the boards of nursing found it difficult to evaluate each program and determine the eligibility of nurses to practice in the US.